marafiq/adnanrafiq/blog/2023-07-21-a-tale-of-migrating-aspnet4x-to-aspnet6/index.md

 You must be thinking why?
 Not all features of the application are equal.
 Neither in value nor in performance expectations.
-If your application has say 10 different end points, only a few of them are going to be on hot path unless all of them are which is not the case most of the time.
+If your application have say 10 different end points, only a few of them are going to be on hot path unless all of them are which is not the case most of the time.
 For example, a LinkedIn hot path is viewing the profiles, so you would optimize the hot path first as per your user expectations.